BibliothecaForAdventurers/docs/pages/gameplay/armies.md

 ---
-title: 'Raiding'
+title: 'Armies'
-description: 'Raid and Pillage your enemies.'
+description: 'Your Knights in Shining Armor.'
 position: 3
 category: 'gameplay'
 fullscreen: true
 menuTitle: 'Gameplay'
 ---

-## Realms Raiding
+## Building an Army

 Once you have built an Army.